Sunburn and Children

 Use sunscreens for all children older than 6 months.
 It doesn’t matter what type of skin or complexion your child has.
 All skin types need protection from UV rays.
 Even dark-skinned children can have painful sunburns.

-Watch for ingredients that may irritate your child's skin or give him or her an allergic reaction.
+Watch for ingredients that may irritate your child's skin or give them an allergic reaction.

 Use a waterproof or water-resistant sunscreen.

 Use an SPF of 15 or 30.
 The American Academy of Dermatology recommends using sunscreen with SPF of 30 or higher while the American Academy of Pediatrics recommends an SPF of at least 15 up to SPF 50.
-High SPF sunscreens protect from burning for longer periods of time than do sunscreens with lower a SPF.
-Talk with your older child or teen about why using sunscreen is important.
+High SPF sunscreens provide more protection than sunscreens with a lower SPF.
+Talk with your child or teen about why using sunscreen is important.
 Set a good example by using sunscreen yourself.

 Teach your teen to avoid tanning beds and salons.
 Most tanning beds and salons use UVA bulbs.
 Research has shown that UVA rays may contribute to premature aging of the skin and skin cancer.